Baltics surge for household consumption, Hungary slumps

 AIC per capita, adjusted to local price levels, compares household welfare across EU member states.
 The latest Eurostat release shows growing divergence among the EU‑8 countries that joined in 2004.
 Lithuania, Estonia and Latvia posted the largest gains over the past 20 years.
 Hungary recorded the smallest increase of any of the EU‑8 countries.

 Bulgaria, which joined the EU in 2007, increased its AIC from 37% in 2004 to 70% in 2024, overtaking Hungary for the first time.
-Hungary’s AIC rose just three points in the same period, leaving it last among both the EU‑8 and all EU countries for consumption-based welfare.
+Hungary’s AIC rose just three points in the same period, leaving it last in the EU for individual consumption.

 Romanian, Bulgarian gains outpace Hungary